arangodb/docs/3.6/oasis/access-control.md

 ## Permission inheritance

-Each resource in this structure has its own policy, but this does not mean that you have to repeat access control bindings on all these policies.
+Each resource has its own policy, but this does not mean that you have to repeat access control bindings on all these policies.

 Once you assign a role to a user (or group of users) in a policy at one level, all the permissions of that role are inherited in lower levels.
+That is, permissions are inherited downwards from an organization to its projects and from a project to its deployments.

+For more inclusive permissions, add the highest permission for a member or group at the at the organization level.
-For example if you bind the role `deployment-viewer` to user `John` in the policy of an organization, `John` will have all the permissions contained in that role in all projects of that organization and all deployments in those projects as well.
+For example, if you bind the role `deployment-viewer` to user `John` in the policy of an organization, `John` will have all the permissions contained in that role in all projects of that organization and all deployments in those projects as well.

+For more restrictive permissions, add the highest permission at the project or even deployment level, and least permission at the organization level.
-An other example.
-If you bind the role `deployment-viewer` to user `John` in a project, `John` will have all the permissions contained in that role in that project as well as in all deployments contained in that project, but not in other projects of the containing organization.
+For example, if you bind the role `deployment-viewer` to user `John` in a project, `John` will have all the permissions contained in that role in that project as well as in all deployments contained in that project, but not in other projects of the containing organization.

-### Oasis permission inheritance

-- Permissions are inherited downwards from an organization to its projects and from a project to its deployments.
-- For more inclusive permissions, add the highest permission for a member or group at the at the organization level.
-- For more restrictive permissions, add the highest permission at the project or even deployment level, and least permission at the organization level.

 **Inheritance example**